-Friends of Oregon Nikkei Endowment are annual supporters who receive free admission to the Oregon Nikkei Legacy Center all year long, a subscription to our newsletter, invitations to exhibit openings and other special events, and 10% off purchases in our gift shop.
+Friends of Oregon Nikkei Endowment are annual supporters who receive free museum admission, a subscription to our newsletter, invitations to exhibit openings and other special events, and 10% off purchases in our gift shop.

-The two main projects of Oregon Nikkei Endowment are the Japanese American Historical Plaza and the Oregon Nikkei Legacy Center.
+The two main projects of the Japanese American Museum of Oregon are the Japanese American Historical Plaza and the museum.
 In 1990, the Japanese American Historical Plaza was completed at the north end of the Tom McCall Waterfront Park.
 The Japanese American Historical Plaza was created to raise greater public awareness about the diversity of cultural experiences in America.
 The Japanese American experience is a unique story that evokes a deep appreciation of the freedoms granted to all Americans by their Bill of Rights.
-Conceived and guided by the Oregon Nikkei Endowment, the Plaza, along with its narrative of sculpted stones, stands as a permanent memorial to the lives of Oregon Nikkei and their determined pursuit of liberty, equality, and justice as American citizens.
+Conceived and guided by the Oregon Nikkei Endowment, the Japanese American Historical Plaza, along with its narrative of sculpted stones, stands as a permanent memorial to the lives of Oregon Nikkei and their determined pursuit of liberty, equality, and justice as American citizens.

-Oregon Nikkei Legacy Center is Japanese American history museum in Portland, charged with the preservation and sharing of the history and culture of the Japanese American community.
-The Legacy Center opened the doors to its current home in September of 2004.
+The Japanese American Museum of Oregon is Japanese American history museum in Portland, charged with the preservation and sharing of the history and culture of the Japanese American community.
+Formerly known as the Oregon Nikkei Legacy Center, the museum opened the doors to its current home in September of 2004.
 The museum has exhibits that highlight Issei immigration and early life in Oregon, Nihonmachi (Japantown), and life after Executive Order 9066, including the Portland Assembly Center and contemporary Nikkei life.

-Please visit our website for more information on the benefits of joining Oregon Nikkei Endowment.
+Please visit our website for more information on the benefits of joining the Japanese American Museum of Oregon.